dirkpetersen/file-system-analysis/README.md

 ### Design new reports

-Since writing SQL can be a bit tiresome if you don't do it every day, we want to use an LLM for.
-We put instructions (aka.
-System Prompt) for the LLM into the CONVENTIONS.md file.
-You can paste those into ChatGPT, Claude or another LLM along with your request and ask for it to design your sql query but it is more efficient to check out this repository and use `aider.chat`.
+Writing SQL can feel daunting if it’s not something you do regularly.
+To make the process easier, we use a Large Language Model (LLM).
+The instructions for the LLM, also known as the system prompt, are stored in the CONVENTIONS.md file.
+You can copy these instructions and use them with tools like ChatGPT, Claude, or other LLMs to help design your SQL query.
+However, a more efficient approach is to check out this git repository and use the `aider.chat` tool directly:

 ```
 git clone git@github.com:dirkpetersen/file-system-analysis.git